-AUTHORITY to vote for

-(Instruction: To withhold authority to vote for any individual nominee, mark the "Exceptions" box and write that nominee's name in the space provided below.) \ Exceptions Approval of the amendment to the Company's Certificate of Incorporation to FOR o AGAINST o ABSTAIN o 2. amend the right of the holders of the Series B Convertible Preferred Stock to elect separately, as a class, up to three directors.
-Approval of the amendment to the Company's Certificate of Incorporation to FOR o 3.
-AGAINST o ABSTAIN o increase the authorized number of shares of Common Stock to 240,000,000.

-5. Appointment of auditors.
-FOR o AGAINST o

-6. In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.
+Election of the FOR all nominees WITHHOLD EXCEPTIONS 0 nominees for director listed below AUTHORITY to vote for listed below: all nominees listed below EMANUEL CHIRICO, EDWARD H. COHEN, JOSEPH B. FULLER, JOEL H. GOLDBERG, MARC GROSMAN, BRUCE NOMINEES: J. KLATSKY, BRUCE MAGGIN, HENRY NASELLA and RITA M. RODRIGUEZ (Instruction: To withhold authority to vote for any individual nominee, mark the "Exceptions" box and write that nominee's name in the space provided below.)
+Exceptions Approval of the amendment to the Company's Certificate of Incorporation to FOR o AGAINST o 2.
+ABSTAIN o amend the right of the holders of the Series B Convertible Preferred Stock to elect separately, as a class, up to three directors.
+3. Approval of the amendment to the Company's Certificate of Incorporation to FOR o AGAINST o ABSTAIN o increase the authorized number of shares of Common Stock to 240,000,000.
+Approval of the Company's 2006 Stock Incentive Plan.
+FOR o AGAINST o ABSTAIN o 5.
+Appointment of auditors.
+FOR o AGAINST o ABSTAIN o 6.
+In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.
+Address change and/or comments o Note: The signature should agree with the name on your stock certificate.
+If acting as executor, administrator, trustee, guardian, etc., you should so indicate when signing.
+If the signer is a corporation, please sign the full corporate name, by duly authorized officer.
+If shares are held jointly, 2006 Dated: Signature

-Address change

-and/or comments o